Types of Cancer Treatment

 The main types of cancer treatment include:

-Describes how hormone therapy slows or stops the growth of breast and prostate cancers that use hormones to grow.
-Includes information about the types of hormone therapy and side effects that may happen.
+Hormone therapy is a treatment that slows or stops the growth of breast and prostate cancers that use hormones to grow.
+Learn about the types of hormone therapy and side effects that may happen.

-Information about the role that precision medicine plays in cancer treatment.
-Includes how genetic changes in a person's cancer are identified and may be used to select treatments that are most likely to help them.
+Precision medicine is an approach to cancer care that allows doctors to select treatments that are most likely to help patients based on a genetic understanding of their disease.
+Learn about the role that precision medicine plays in cancer treatment and how genetic changes in a person's cancer are identified and may be used to select treatments that are most likely to help them.

 Some people with cancer will have only one treatment.
 But most people have a combination of treatments, such as surgery with chemotherapy and/or radiation therapy.
 When you need treatment for cancer, you have a lot to learn and think about.
 It is normal to feel overwhelmed and confused.
 But, talking with your doctor and learning about the types of treatment you may have can help you feel more in control.
 Our Questions to Ask Your Doctor About Treatment may help.